Sometimes accidents are unavoidable. Unforeseen hazards, changing weather conditions, or vehicle malfunctions can all lead to an accident.

 Other Parties May Hold Some Responsibility

 While the most obvious party to blame is the drunk driver, there may be others that contributed to the drunk driver being on the road.
-An experienced personal injury attorney can help you determine whether these parties may be financially responsible for your damages.
+An experienced Florida drunk driving lawyer can help you determine whether these parties may be financially responsible for your damages.
 Other responsible parties may include:

 - A bartender or alcohol-serving establishment: A company’s liability in a drunk driving case is covered by Florida’s dram shop law.
 This law states that a bar or restaurant can only be held liable if they knowingly serve alcohol to a minor or if they serve alcohol to a person whom they know has a drinking problem.